 Understanding Professional Organizations for Educators

-Like many professions, it is important for educators to stay current in their content area and also to be a lifelong learner related to the art of teaching.
+Like many professions, it is important for educators to stay current in their content area and also to be a lifelong learner in the art of teaching.
 In virtually every state, educators are required to return to school to earn additional credits and/or they must attend a predetermined number of hours of training.
-All of this professional development for educators usually falls on the shoulders of the educator to both seek out and fund.
+All of this professional development for educators usually falls on the shoulders of the educator to both find and fund.

-Therefore, years ago educators from each content area began to form groups and organizations to gather and share best practices.
-Now, these organizations provide professional development and training for educators in each content area at a national, regional, state and local level.
+There are numerous organizations representing each content area that provide professional development (PD) and training for educators at a national, regional, state, and sometimes local level.

 In content areas such as mathematics and English, you will typically find a national organization that holds an annual conference, seeks out speakers and experts to share with the participants and members and sometimes even does research.
 The local affiliate for the content area helps to provide much more cost-effective trainings for teachers because it is closer to home and they understand the needs of the local area.

 For world language teachers, there is a series of organizations that focus on the art of teaching a language to students at the national (ACTFL), regional and state level.
 For examples and descriptions, please visit the Acronyms in Education document where many of these are hyperlinked.
 In addition to these organizations that support teachers of every language, there are also a series of national language-specific organizations like the American Association of Teachers of Spanish and Portuguese (AATSP) and the Chinese Language Teachers Association (CLTA).
-Each of these support language teachers of their specific language and they provide opportunities for students learning those languages too.
+Each of these support language teachers and their students through opportunities for to earn travel or study scholarships and immersion days.